 Different methods of consuming CBD can affect whether they are considered Haram.
 In this section we’ll go through each method that is considered Haram and why.

 As we’ve mentioned, in order for the CBD to be Halal you should stick to CBD oils that are made using CBD isolate, or those that contain zero THC such.
-Below are a few CBD oils that we’d recommend that contain 0% THC.

 Some CBD gummies would be considered Haram as they contain gelatine.
 However we do have vegan friendly CBD gummies which contain no gelatine or THC, making them Halal.
 Aside from this, there are many other edibles which are Halal such as CBD chocolate.